Network Intrusion Prevention (IPS)

 When the IPS detects a potential attack, it springs into action, wielding a range of defensive measures:

-• Blocking Traffic: The most decisive action, the IPS can sever the connection, severing the attacker's access and halting the assault in its tracks.
+Blocking Traffic: The most decisive action, the IPS can sever the connection, severing the attacker's access, blocking the source IP address - stopping further attempts from that source, and halting the assault in its tracks.

 Cyber Resilience: Layered Defense